The Poulton Hall website

 The American novelist Nathaniel Hawthorne, who visited during his time as American consul in Liverpool in the 1850’s, remarked on “the fine lawns and the view of the Welsh hills out across the ha-ha or sunken fence.”
 On the way to the entrance to the walled gardens are a small pond garden, a small rose garden, and a small fruit and herb garden with their own little shed, compost bins and water butts.

-The walled gardens were established by Rector Thomas in the mid-nineteenth century, in the popular Victorian “gardenesque” style, introduced by Scottish botanist John Claudius Loudon, who favoured “regularly and symmetry” over the more natural effects created by Lancelot “Capability” Brown.
+The walled gardens were established by Rector Thomas in the mid-nineteenth century, in the popular Victorian “gardenesque” style, introduced by Scottish botanist John Claudius Loudon, who favoured “regularity and symmetry” over the more natural effects created by Lancelot “Capability” Brown.
 Six main areas with gravel paths could feed and decorate the household, providing fruit, vegetables and flowers.
 There was a heated wall and an army of gardeners.

 The entrance to the walled gardens is intended to make you think you are entering a world of make-believe.
 Roger Lancelyn Green’s works, and those of his friends such as C. S. Lewis and J. R. R. Tolkien, have introduced generations of children (and adults) to imaginary lands and marvellous adventures.